College Kids Frequently Asked Questions

 A: The account is a deposit-only savings account that is restricted for post-secondary educational use.
 College Kids accounts are custodial accounts owned by the City of St. Louis under its tax ID number, for the benefit of your child.
 Your child is named as the beneficiary of his/her account.

 HOW DOES THE CITY OWN THE ACCOUNT IF I'M DEPOSITING MY OWN MONEY INTO IT?

-A: The City Treasurer is the custodian on the account and your child is the beneficiary.
+A: The City of St. Louis Treasurer is the custodian on the account and your child is the beneficiary.
 The account can only be used for the benefit of your child and cannot be used by the Treasurer’s Office for other purposes.